cloudmesh-community/fa18-516-17/project-code/README.md

 $HIVE_HOME/bin/hiveserver2

 #In a NEW TERMINAL
 cd ~
 $python remote.py

-#This should kick off a query tht runs on HIVE to calculate the average price by item
+#This will kick off a query through PyHive that runs on HIVE to calculate the average price by item
 ```